Dan Be'eri

-Dan Be'eri (born 1964 or 1965) is a French-born Israeli rabbi, founder of the Jewish educational method known as the Barkai method and a former member of Gush Emunim and the Jewish Underground.
+Dan Be'eri (born 1944 or 1945) is a French-born Israeli rabbi, founder of the Jewish educational method known as the Barkai method and a former member of Gush Emunim and the Jewish Underground.

 Biography

 Born to a French Protestant family, his father having converted to Protestantism from Catholicism.
-He immigrated to Israel after the Six Day War after having previously lived in the country for a short period of time as a kibbutz volunteer before returning to France for his university studies.
+He immigrated to Israel after the Six Day War after previously living in the country for a short period of time as a kibbutz volunteer before returning to France for his university studies.

-In 1969, he successfully converted to Judaism and married his Jewish girlfriend, Shoshanna Tannenhaus.
+In 1969, he converted to Judaism and married his Jewish girlfriend, Shoshanna Tannenhaus.
 The couple had nine children.
 Be'eri completed his studies at a yeshiva in 1973.

 Right-wing activities

 He joined Gush Emunim in 1976, and by the late 1970s had joined a plan to blow up the Dome of the Rock.
 In the 1980s, he was a member of the Jewish Underground.
 In 1985, he received a prison sentence for taking part in the plot to attack the Dome of the Rock, which was never carried out.
 According to Be'eri, the plan aimed to provoke Egypt into abandoning its peace treaty with Israel, and delay the return of the Sinai Peninsula (then under Israeli control) to Egypt.
 He also testified that he left the plan after the Jewish settlement of Yamit, in Sinai, was abandoned in April 1982.
 While in prison awaiting his sentencing, Be'eri undertook a hunger strike in November 1984.
 He reached a plea bargain deal in March 1985.
 His three year sentence was commuted by Israeli President Chaim Herzog in December 1985.

 He has promoted the celebrating of Hannukah through the lens of modern Zionism, drawing parallels between the Macabees and the Jewish Underground.